NinesStack/nmesos/README.md

 nmesos release example-service --environment dev --tag latest --dry-run false
 ```

 Note: You need to `cd` into the `example` directory first.
-If you want to run `nmesos` and use configirations that are in a different directory you need to use the `NMESOS_CONFIG_REPOSITORY` environment variable ...
+If you want to run `nmesos` and use configurations that are in a different directory you need to use the `NMESOS_CONFIG_REPOSITORY` environment variable ...

 ``` bash
 NMESOS_CONFIG_REPOSITORY=<dir> nmesos release example-service --environment dev --tag latest --dry-run false